 First of all, the size of a frame is connected with the resolution - the number of pixels that can be displayed.
 Resolution is usually expressed as the number of pixels in the horizontal and vertical dimensions.
 Each pixel is a piece of data to be saved; thus, the better the resolution, the bigger the frame size.

 The higher the color depth, the bigger the data size of every pixel.
 If you use 8-bit colors, each pixel has to store 8 bits of information (equivalent to 1 byte).
-16-bit colors need 2 bytes of information per pixel, 24-bit need 3 bytes.
+A 16-bit color needs 2 bytes of information per pixel, while a 24-bit one needs 3.

 Once you know the resolution and color depth, you can find the frame size according to the following equation: